MicrosoftDocs/dynamics365smb-docs/business-central/admin-access-with-m365-license-setup.md

 ms.search.keywords: License, access, Microsoft 365, collaborate, collaboration, Teams, Microsoft Teams ms.search.forms: 9061
 ---
-# Set Up Access with Microsoft 365 Licenses
+# Set Up Business Central Access in Teams with Microsoft 365 Licenses

 Administrators must complete multiple activities before users can access Business Central with their Microsoft 365 license.
 The steps below represent the minimum setup required to get started.
+To learn more about access with Microsoft 365 licenses, go to [Business Central Access with Microsoft 365 Licenses](admin-access-with-m365-license.md).

 ## Deploy the Business Central app for Teams

 For Business Central license holders to share data in Teams, and for Microsoft 365 license holders to access that data, each must have the Business Central app for Teams installed.
 Although users can install the app by themselves, it's recommended that administrators use centralized deployment.
 Centralized deployment lets you roll out the app to a broader audience across the organization and minimize individual user effort.